 Click here for a more detailed tutorial for boxing corners.

 Iron heavyweight interfacing to the wrong side of the lining fabric, following the manufacturer’s instructions.
+Now is the time to add any pockets, if you prefer you can skip this step.

 To make internal slip pockets